 · Information such as your name and photographs of you at Bar of Ireland functions, seminars and CPD events;

-· Both the search and the “Find a Barrister” facilities on our Website are internal search functions and only return information that appears on our Website.
+· Both the search and the “Find a Barrister” facilities on our Website and Mobile App are internal search functions and only return information that appears on our Website.

 How We Use Your Information